-If an order signed by Adolf Hitler for the extermination of the Jews has not been found, does this mean that the extermination of the Jews never happened?
+If no one has found an order signed by Adolf Hitler for the extermination of the Jews, does this mean that the extermination of the Jews never happened?

 Holocaust deniers claim:

-No order signed by Adolf Hitler authorizing the Final Solution has ever been found.
-The absence of an order to exterminate the Jews proves that the Holocaust did not happen.
+No one has ever found an order signed by Adolf Hitler authorizing the Final Solution.
+The absence of such an order to exterminate the Jews proves that the Holocaust did not happen.

 The facts are:

 It is highly probable that there is no written order from Adolf Hitler authorizing the extermination of the Jews.
-Rather, in keeping with the Nazis’ policy of secrecy and deception about the Final Solution, Hitler orally transmitted his instructions about the murder of the Jews.
-Further, the Final Solution was not a single solution, but a variety of separate solutions in different areas at different times, all of which were aimed at achieving the same goal, the extermination of all Jews under German control.
+Rather, in keeping with the Nazi policy of secrecy and deception, especially in regards to the Final Solution, Hitler orally transmitted his instructions for the murder of the Jews.
+Further, the Final Solution was not a single solution, but a variety of separate solutions enacted in different areas at different times, all of which aimed at achieving the same goal, the extermination of all Jews under German control.